aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 You may ask - how to set it in the right way?
 How should I calculate the value?
 The long answer is described in [this article](/blog/evm-gas-near-gas-on-aurora) describing the interplay between the NEAR gas and EVM gas in detail.

-The short one – just use `0.07GWei` price (in ETH) - which is the default price on Aurora Mainnet at the moment of the publication of this article.
+The short one – just use `0.07 GWei` price (in ETH) - which is the default price on Aurora Mainnet at the moment of the publication of this article.

 Convert it proportionally to your token price and you will get the right number.
 But what if you don't have the price for your token yet?
 Don't worry just set it small enough then and correct it later!

-I will use `0.000001` value and will enter it into to the `Gas price` field at the bottom of the page:
+I will use the value `0.000001` and will enter it into to the `Gas price` field at the bottom of the page:

 ![gas price field in aurora cloud](../static/img/acc_gas_price.png)